 Also known as Open Container, it is a crime to knowingly possesses an open container of alcohol in a passenger area of a motor vehicle.
 Closed or sealed containers do not count, and opened containers that are not located in the passenger area (inside the car) also do not count.

 Despite public perception, it IS illegal to have an open container in a parked car, or on a public street.
 The statute does not differential between driving, parked, on or off.

 Aside from when an Open Container is found during a DWI arrest, there's not much to Possession of an Alcoholic Beverage in a Motor Vehicle.
-If the alcohol is open, within view and reach of the driver (meaning the driver had possession and knowledge), then usually the best route to go is either plea bargaining or setting up a Supression Hearing to contest whether the investigation or stop was legal.
+If the alcohol is open, within view and reach of the passenger cabin area (meaning the person had possession and knowledge), then usually the best route to go is either plea bargaining or setting up a Supression Hearing to contest whether the investigation or stop was legal.

 (b) A person commits an offense if the person knowingly possesses an open container in a passenger area of a motor vehicle that is located on a public highway, regardless of whether the vehicle is being operated or is stopped or parked.
 Possession by a person of one or more open containers in a single criminal episode is a single offense.